Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

-We find that each core goes through four \emph{stages} of collapse to one degree or another.
-We refer to these as \emph{collection}, \emph{hardening}, \emph{singularity}, and \emph{mosh}.
-Not every core experiences each stage, the only two that are present for every core are \emph{hardening} and \emph{singularity}.
+We find that each core goes through three \emph{stages} of collapse to one degree or another.
+We refer to these as \emph{collection}, \emph{hardening}, and \emph{singularity}.
 The collection stage sweeps low density gas together by converging supersonic flows; kinetic energy is typically larger than gravitational, but not universally.
-During the hardening stage, the density becomes moderately high ($\sim 10 \rho_0$), the velocity decays to trans- to slightly super-sonic, and gravitational and kinetic energies equilibrate.
+This stage does not appear to happen for every core.
+During the hardening stage, the density becomes moderately high ($\sim 10 n_0$), the velocity decays to trans- to slightly super-sonic, and gravitational and kinetic energies equilibrate.
 During the singularity, density rises extremely fast and the majority of the mass is delivered to the core in $\sim 0.1 \tff$; gravitational energy dominates.
-By the end of the singularity, the core is a $r^{-2}$, but not generally spherical, and the ratio of kinetic to gravitational energy follows a remarkably consistent pattern dropping from $E_K/E_G\sim4$ at the inner radius and $E_K/E_G=0.5-2$ at outer radii.
-After the singularity is the last stage, the mosh, wherein tidal dynamics from neighboring cores and rotational dynamics of the core itself can break cores into fragments, merge cores together, and cause erratic trajectories.
-We demonstrate the first three stages in Figure \ref{fig.anatomy}.
-Owing to the more widely varied chaos of the tidal dynamics in small multiples, we primarily focus on isolated objects in this work.
-We briefly describe the fourth stage in Section \ref{sec.multiples}.
+By the end of the singularity, the envelope has a density profile proportional to $r^{-2}$, but not generally spherical, and the ratio of kinetic to gravitational energy follows a remarkably consistent pattern dropping from $\EK/\EG\sim4$ at the inner radius to $\EK/\EG=0.5-2$ at outer radii.